Find Grad Schools

 The states with the most job growth for Interior Designer are Utah, Oregon, and Colorado.
 Watch out if you plan on working in Mississippi, Pennsylvania, or Wyoming.
 These states have the worst job growth for this type of profession.

-How Much Does an Interior Designer Make?
+Salary for an Interior Designer

-The typical yearly salary for Interior Designers is somewhere between $29,970 and $94,130.
+The average yearly salary of an Interior Designer ranges between $29,970 and $94,130.

 undefined